 Promoting a healthy lifestyle and diet has become an increasingly important component of medicine in the US.
 Some of our most burdensome chronic diseases, like diabetes and heart disease, commonly involve metabolic derangements driven by a poor diet.
 However, many physicians are not comfortable discussing nutrition and lifestyle with their patients.
 My project is to work with our Medical Education faculty at the Penn State College of Medicine: University Park campus to expand the nutrition education component of the MS1 medical education curriculum.
 This is achieved by bringing in expert lectures from the Department of Nutrition as well as providing students the opportunity to learn and practice the art of nutrition by guiding and motivating real and standardized patients towards healthy choices.
 My goal is to ensure the next generation of graduates has the knowledge and confidence to discuss specific strategies that will motivate patients to lead a healthy lifestyle and decrease their nutritional risk.

-- Join New Educator and Scholar Training (NEST): A Professional Development Workshop for Students workshop on Saturday, June 12, 2021, from 1:45 PM – 4:45 PM Eastern Time!
-Registration for students is FREE!
+- New Educator and Scholar Training (NEST): A Professional Development Workshop for Students workshop on Saturday, June 3, 2022 – Registration for students is FREE!

 - The Annual Meeting is the perfect opportunity to join a networking session!